 Two different seasons(hot and fairly cold) control of openings during hot and cold periods. ventilation.
 Use of water body in the courtyard for cooling.
-North Cold Wind, South-East Cool Wind Building orientation Strategy for prevailing wind is NOT available due to its location in the city centre Vents allows natural wind to go through.
-Low DiurnalTemperature Humidity All louvres windows and doors an "open" architecture, connecting the indoor and outdoor environment Light and porous wooden partitions allow wind to go through.
+North Cold Wind, South-East Cool Wind Building orientation Strategy for prevailing wind is NOT available due to its location in the city centre All louvres windows and doors Vents allows natural wind to go through.
+Humidity connecting the indoor and outdoor environment partitions allow wind to go through.
 Others Indoor lighting is very good due to many large openings and light from the courtyard Expect the front yard, trees have been planted around the buildings, providing effective shading and cooling down the air temperature.